Is drone fishing legal? Yes, but make sure you understand the drone laws.

 - avoid flying in cloud, fog, or heavy rain

-- you can always see your drone with your own eyes — not by using binoculars or watching a video screen.
+- always see your drone with your own eyes — not by using binoculars or watching a video screen.

-- not flying behind trees, buildings, or anything else that stops you seeing your drone at all times.
+- Never fly your drone behind trees, buildings, or anything else that stops you always seeing your drone.

 You must not fly your drone:

-- higher than 120 m (400 ft) above ground level — that’s about the height of a 35-storey building or length of a football field
+- Fly your drone higher than 120 m (400 ft) above ground level — that’s about the height of a 35-storey building or length of a football field

-- closer than 30 m to people — other than those helping to fly or navigate your drone (The drone laws Australia state 30 m, however we would suggest a minimum distance of 100 m).
+- Fly your drone closer than 30 m to people — other than those helping to fly or navigate your drone (The drone laws Australia state 30 m, however we would suggest a minimum distance of 100 m).

-- over or above people at any time or height
+- Fly your drone over or above people at any time or height or over populous areas.

-- in a way that creates a hazard to another aircraft, person, or property
+- Fly your drone in a way that creates a hazard to another aircraft, person, or property

-- in prohibited or restricted airspace (use a CASA-verified drone safety app to help you)
+- Fly your drone in prohibited or restricted airspace (use a CASA-verified drone safety app to help you)

-- closer than 5.5 km to a controlled aerodrome or airfield (usually those with a control tower), if your drone weighs more than 100 g.
+- Fly your drone closer than 5.5 km to a controlled aerodrome or airfield (usually those with a control tower), if your drone weighs more than 100 g.

 You may operate your drone within 5.5 km of a non-controlled aerodrome or helicopter landing site only if: